Skip to main content

 Shortcut: Alt + E

 Emboss the active profile surface outward.
+Use it in DETAIL mode on a selected profile sector.
 Params mirror Recess: height, target (front/back), and cap/side tiles.

 Gate / Door